IPS-Eye-White

 Now some of the Jews thought that the destruction of Herod's army came from God, and that very justly, as a punishment of what he did against John, that was called the Baptist: for Herod slew him, who was a good man, and commanded the Jews to exercise virtue, both as to righteousness towards one another, and piety towards God [05]

 Some scholars believe that certain passages refer to the historical Jesus, others do not.
-However, if these texts are in fact speaking about Jesus Christ they do not mention Him favorably - a fact that would hardly be surprising.
+However, if these texts are in fact speaking about Jesus Christ they do not mention Him favorably - a fact that is hardly surprising.
 They say He was the Son of Mar, a teacher of the Torah, a sorcerer who had disciples, an idolater who led people astray, and (possibly in reference to His miracles) that He practiced magic.
 Also that He was executed and would be punished in hell.

 Some have identified passages (Sanhedrin 43a) that they believe mention Jesus' execution: